 Teenage boys don’t need to stress their silhouette, so they can afford to browse the oversized rail.
 However, the loose fits of modern streetwear aren’t forgiving to those entering their dadbod phase of life.
 “Streetwear is, dare I say it, a ‘lifestyle’,” says Tang.
 “It resonates with people from all walks of life.”
 Just make sure you get it right for you.

 Your best move is a silhouette that’s more relaxed than the figure-hugging tailoring of a few years ago, but doesn’t make you look like a tent with legs.

 It’s easiest to pull off below-the-belt.
-Brands from the high-end to the high street have swung from slim fits to straight-leg shapes that offer more movement on a skateboard – and are more comfortable off one.
+Streetwear brands from the high-end to the high street have swung from slim fits to straight-leg shapes that offer more movement on a skateboard – and are more comfortable off one.
 An oversized bomber is the teenage accompaniment; for those older, try a cropped jacket to balance out the looseness.

 Rule Five: Bring The Streets To Work

-Streetwear’s tendrils have crept into every corner of menswear, which means that there are now few outfits that can’t be adapted to the look.
+Streetwear fashion’s tendrils have crept into every corner of menswear, which means that there are now few outfits that can’t be adapted to the look.
 Which is good news if you’ve spent the last decade cultivating a wardrobe of soft-shouldered Italian tailoring and are loathe to toss it all out.

 “Incorporating streetwear into your [work] wardrobe can be a tad intimidating,” says Arnold.
 “A hoodie is a simple item to invest in that can transform more traditional attire.
 For an amateur hoodie-wearer I would recommend using it for layering; try under a luxe bomber jacket or textured unstructured blazer.”